Kipuvuori/Portfolio/README.md

 1. Navigate to project root.
 (Directory that has this file in it.)
 1. Install dependencies.
     * ```bundle install```
-1. Replace public/images/photo.png with photo for the portfolio.
+1. Setup database by following [the documentation](https://github.com/13i224HetekiviLehmus/Portfolio/blob/master/database/README.md).
 1. Start the server.
     * ```rails server```
-1. Navigate to server's url address. (default is http://localhost:3000)
+1. Navigate to server's SERVER:PORT/home/admin (http://localhost:3000/home/admin)
+1. Give new admin username and password.
+1. Configure the portfolio.
+1. See the public portfolio at SERVER:PORT (http://localhost:3000)
 1. All done!

 ### Credits and license